-- 1. Since the maintenance strategies in the assumption has no influence on the total average maintenance price for the non-repairable and reparable siphon system within the 1-year life cycle and the repairable siphon system always has a higher operation reliability (close to 1), in the perspective of the cost of construction and maintenance, the optimized architecture of a remotely controlled siphon system should apply and the maintenance strategy of the repairable system during 1-year life cycle.
-The operational reliability can remain 0.999 over 1 year.
-The total average maintenance price is \$480.57 per year per siphon plus a maintenance worker annual salary. - 2.
-Considering the situation that the remotely-controlled siphon system will be installed in the remote area where is hard to keep a maintenance worker, in order to ensure the higher operational reliability of the siphon system, the reasonable architecture should increase the redundancy of the level switch and the air vent.
+- 1. Since the maintenance strategies have no influence on the total average maintenance price for the non-repairable and reparable siphon system within the 1-year life cycle and the repairable siphon system always has higher operation reliability (close to 1), in the perspective of the cost of construction and maintenance, the optimized architecture of a remotely controlled siphon system should apply safety factor 1 and the maintenance strategy of the repairable system during the 1-year life cycle.
+The operational reliability can remain 0.999 over one year.
+The total average maintenance price is \$480.57 per year per siphon. - 2.
+Considering the situation that the remotely-controlled siphon system will be installed in a remote area where is hard to keep a maintenance worker, in order to ensure the higher operational reliability of the siphon system, the fantastic architecture should increase the safety factor of the level switch and the air vent to 2.
 There is no need to introduce the redundancy of the bilge pump.
-The operational reliability for the reasonable architecture is 0.852 over 1 year.
+The operational reliability for the reasonable architecture is 0.852 over one year.
 By applying the maintenance strategy of the non-repairable system, the total average cost should be lower than \$898.66 per year per siphon. - 3.
-The recommendation life cycle is 1 year to ensure the higher operational reliability when there is no maintenance worker on site. - 4.
-The siphon flow will develop the negative pressure at the top of the siphon pipe.
-The maintenance work cannot perform once the siphon flow begins since replacing any components will cause air flowing into the siphon pipe, which leads to the decrease of the negative pressure until the siphon flow stops.
-Therefore, the results of N1K1R has no practical significance in the application.
-Therefore, applying the redundancy and the maintenance strategy of the repairable system is the most irrational choice.
+The recommendation life cycle is one year to ensure higher operational reliability when no maintenance worker is on-site. - 4.
+The siphon flow will develop negative pressure at the top of the siphon pipe.
+The maintenance work cannot perform once the siphon flow begins since replacing any components that will cause air flowing into the siphon pipe, which leads to the decrease of the negative pressure until the siphon flow stops.
+Therefore, the results of SF2R has no practical significance in the application.
+Therefore, applying the safety factor 2 and the repairable system's maintenance strategy is the most irrational choice.